barronbytes/mini-projects/BookBot/README.md

 ## Credits

 Thank you [boot.dev](https://www.boot.dev/) for providing an online back-end learning platform with integrated project ideas.
+I expanded upon the original project requirements with the following additions:

+- Used object-oriented programming and list comprehension
+- Used **unittest** library for testing